-- A two-meter spear (which also had a tip at its lower end in order to finish off the fallen). - A shield (hoplon or aspis) of ninety centimeters in diameter, weighing nine kilos and lined with bronze.
+• A two-meter spear (which also had a tip at its lower end in order to finish off the fallen).

+• A shield (hoplon or aspis) of ninety centimeters in diameter, weighing nine kilos and lined with bronze.
 In the center of the shield a bee of natural size was painted (remember that the bee was an attribute of the goddess Artemis).
+They were always told that the optimum distance for the attack was that where the bee could be clearly distinguished.

+• A dagger.

-They were always told that the optimum distance for the attack was that where the bee could be clearly distinguished. - · A dagger. - An armor made of metal plates that allowed some mobility. - A helmet designed to cover the entire head and the face with holes for the eyes, nose and mouth.
-It probably evolved from a more primitive model, as used by the Germans, which usually consisted of a cap that protected the face and skull; a bump down the brow to protect the nose, and two bumps on the sides covering the ears or cheeks, whose purpose was to protect the winged attacks to the head. - Greaves that protected the shins and knees. - A sword called xyphos which hung on the left thigh, and was particularly short to be controlled from compact rows where the hindrance of a long sword was not welcome.
+• An armor made of metal plates that allowed some mobility.

+• A helmet designed to cover the entire head and the face with holes for the eyes, nose and mouth.
+It probably evolved from a more primitive model, as used by the Germans, which usually consisted of a cap that protected the face and skull; a bump down the brow to protect the nose, and two bumps on the sides covering the ears or cheeks, whose purpose was to protect the winged attacks to the head.

+• Greaves that protected the shins and knees.

+• A sword called xyphos which hung on the left thigh, and was particularly short to be controlled from compact rows where the hindrance of a long sword was not welcome.
 The Athenians made fun of the short length of the Spartan swords and the Spartans answered, "He who is not afraid to approach the enemy does not require long swords."

+Left, an illustration of a Spartan hoplite.
+The arms show that the Spartan is terribly muscularly and roasted by the sun and air, since he has been permanently exposed throughout his life.
+The illustration has some flaws, however.
+The sword, which should be holstered on the left side of the hip, is absent or not visible.
+The bronze helmet, shield and greaves on the legs should be shiny as gold, not worn off as the Spartans beautified and polished their weapons and armor, which were clean at the time of combat.
+There are also extra sandals in the illustration as the Spartans were always barefoot.
+And the hair color is too dark.
 The Spartan Hoplite also wore a coat.
 It was red to disguise the color of blood.
 The visible colors were, then: the red coat, the golden bronze, and the white and black crest, in some places of checkerboard design, like a dualistic sign.
 (The custom of wearing red textile with the specific goal of disguising the blood also occurred with the Roman legionaries and the imperial British military, the "Redcoats.")

 The Spartan hoplites were barefoot during battle because their feet were so tanned that their skin was tougher than any footwear.
 With them they could climb rocks and stomp on rough snow or spines without even noticing.
-Their shield-a most important tool and a symbol of camaraderie whose loss was a disgrace (as for the Germans, according to Tacitus)-showed off the Greek letter lambda ( $\Lambda$ / $\lambda$ ), the equivalent to the Rune Laf, representing the sound "L" as initial of Laconia, Lacedaemonia and Lycurgus; although the rune Ur (sometimes represented exactly like the lambda and symbolizing virility) may be a more appropriate "translation."
+Their shield-a most important tool and a symbol of camaraderie whose loss was a disgrace (as for the Germans, according to Tacitus)-showed off the Greek letter lambda, the equivalent to the Rune Laf, representing the sound "L" as initial of Laconia, Lacedaemonia and Lycurgus; although the rune Ur (sometimes represented exactly like the lambda and symbolizing virility) may be a more appropriate "translation."
 The phrase associated with this rune was: "Know yourself and know everything."
 At the oracle of Delphi it was written, "Know thyself" on a temple, so that the rune Ur again fits perfectly in the Spartan context.